gLaSDI: Parametric Physics-informed Greedy Latent Space Dynamics Identification: Numerical results

 Fig. \ref{fig.2d_burger_case1}(a-b) show the latent-space dynamics predicted by the trained encoder and the DI model from LaSDI and gLaSDI, respectively.
 Again, the latent-space dynamics of gLaSDI is simpler than that of LaSDI, with a better agreement between the encoder and the DI predictions, which is attributed by the interactive learning of gLaSDI.

 Fig. \ref{fig.2d_burger_case1}(c-d) show the maximum relative error of LaSDI and gLaSDI predictions in the prescribed parameter space, respectively.
 The gLaSDI achieves the maximum relative error of 5$\%$ in the whole parameter space, much lower than 255$\%$ of LaSDI.
 The poor accuracy of LaSDI could be caused by the deviation between the DI predicted dynamics and the encoder predicted dynamics.
-It is also observed that gLaSDI tends to have denser sampling in the lower range of the parameter space. \YC{This demonstrates the importance of the physics-informed greedy sampling procedure.} \XH{Compared with the high-fidelity simulation based on an in-house Python code, the gLaSDI model achieves 1,740$\times$ speed-up.}
+It is also observed that gLaSDI tends to have denser sampling in the lower range of the parameter space.
+This demonstrates the importance of the physics-informed greedy sampling procedure. \RB{Compared with the high-fidelity simulation (in-house Python code) that has an around $5\%$ maximum relative error with respect to the high-fidelity data used for gLaSDI training, the gLaSDI model achieves 871$\times$ speed-up.}

-\subsubsection{Case 2\YC{: Effects of the polynomial order in DI models and latent space dimension}}
+\subsubsection{Case 2: Effects of the polynomial order in DI models and latent space dimension}

 In the second test, we want to see if simpler latent-space dynamics can be achieved by gLaSDI and how it affects the reduced-order modeling accuracy.
 The same parameter space with $21 \times 21$ parameter cases in total is considered.
 The latent dimension is reduced from 5 to 3 and the polynomial order of the DI models is reduced from quadratic to linear.
 The autoencoder architecture becomes 7,200-100-3.
-The gLaSDI training is performed until the total number of sampled parameter porints reaches 36.
+The gLaSDI training is performed until the total number of sampled parameter \RA{points} reaches 36.
 A LaSDI model with the same architecture of the autoencoder and DI models is trained using 36 predefined training parameter points uniformly distributed in a $6 \times 6$ grid in the parameter space.